zorgiepoo/Komet/ReadMe.md

 **Version Control**: git, hg, svn

-Systems prior to macOS 10.10 cannot run Komet due to some appearance settings that are used.

 For optimal behavior, Komet depends on being able to distinguish the commit message content and the comment section at the end of the file.
 Thus, Komet has a small bit of code for handling each of its supported version control systems.

 ## Contributing